maxfahl/cursor-agent-master-prompt/prompt.md

 - The entire execution protocol (everything between "# Execution Protocol:" and the next "---") must be copied verbatim and in full, including all steps, sub-steps, commands, and HALT orders.
   It should be wrapped in a markdown code block to preserve formatting.
+- Make a note surrounding this that it should NEVER be removed or edited.

 # Task Analysis
 - Purpose of the [TASK].